Forensic Science (BS)

 Why Choose Forensics at FSU?

-The dedicated faculty within the Forensic Science Program at FSU have worked to design a diversified curriculum and state-of-the art laboratory infrastructure for research and educational purposes.
-Our efforts have led to the Program receiving accreditation through the Forensic Science Education Programs Accreditation Commission (FEPAC) in 2017, which expired on January 1, 2023.
-Currently, the Forensic Science Program is going through reaccreditation review.
-It has been proven the track record that the education you receive here at FSU will prepare you for your future career goals in crime laboratory, industry (biotechnology/chemical), research or graduate/professional schools!
+The dedicated faculty within the Forensic Science Program at FSU have worked to design a diversified curriculum and state-of-the art laboratory infrastructure for teaching and research purposes.
+The program focuses on collecting, identifying, and analyzing physical evidence to help solve various types of crimes.
+Our efforts have led to the Program receiving reaccreditation through the Forensic Science Education Programs Accreditation Commission (FEPAC) in 2024 through 2029.
+It has been proven that the forensic education you receive at FSU will prepare you for your future career goals in crime laboratory, industry (biotechnology/chemical), research or graduate/professional schools!

 Facilities